 - Sand: These types of bottom conditions make it easy for boat anchors to easily penetrate, and it also provide sufficient holding power and setup results.
 The conventional anchor designs will hold up well in the sand.
 The non-hinged scoop anchors and the pivoting fluke anchors are perfect for use in these types of conditions.

-- Mud: Mud has a low shear strength, and it also features unique anchor designs that come in broader shank-fluke angles which improve fluke area levels as well.
+- Mud: Mud has a low shear strength, and it also features unique anchor designs that come in broader shank fluke angle which improve fluke area levels as well.
 This lets the anchor dig into the deep sections of the seabed, providing improved stability levels.
-It is important to know that mud is often a thin layer of material, and with this, anchors can be used to penetrate into the deepest section of the mud which aids more stability levels.
+It is important to learn that mud is often a thin layer of material, and with this, anchors can be used to penetrate into the deepest section of the mud which aids more stability levels.

-- Rock and Corals: Here, the holding power of the anchor depends on the location in which your hook is dropped, and not the type of anchor that is used.
+- Rock and Corals: Here, the holding power of the anchor depends on the location in which you should drop your hook, and not the type of anchor that is used.
 For example, the plough shaped or grapnel type anchors, these have structural strengths, that can accommodate the high point loads for optimal functionality.